FAQs - Pre-Orientation Questions

 Do I need a background check?

 Yes.
 In order to be allowed in clinical placements, everyone will need to have a background check.
-Because the process takes several weeks to complete, we have set the application deadline for the background check for August 25.
-The only caveat is that this process MUST be done in Memphis.
+Because the process takes several weeks to complete, we have set the application deadline for the background check for the Friday before Fall classes begins.
+The only caveat is that this process MUST be completed within the state of Tennessee.
 If you are in Memphis this summer, it is highly recommended that you apply as soon as possible.
-Any student found to have failed a criminal background check might be unable to complete the requirements of the program thus resulting in removal from the program.
+Any student who has failed a criminal background check might be unable to complete the requirements of the program thus resulting in removal from the program.

 What about drug testing?

 Drug screening is conducted at the discretion of the human resource officers of the area facilities that host students for their off-site clinical education.
+Drug screening should be completed through Castlebranch.
 Any student found to have failed drug testing might be unable to complete the requirements of the program thus resulting in removal from the program.

 Do I need to be certified in CPR?

 Yes.
-It is important that all students have taken a live (not online) Healthcare Provider CPR and AED course.
-A two year certification is preferred.
-If you are already certified, you will be asked to provide a copy to the Director of Clinical Services.
+It is important that all students have taken a live (not online) Healthcare Provider CPR and AED course from either the American Red Cross or the American Heart Association.
+A two-year certification is preferred.
+If you are already certified, you will be asked to provide a copy to your Director of Clinical Education.
 If you are not yet certified, it is strongly recommended that you take care of this requirement before the fall semester, even if you won't be in a clinical placement until the spring.
 Attempt to obtain certification that will last two years.

 Do I need any vaccinations?

 Yes.
 All full-time students must show documentation of two MMR vaccinations and two Varicella vaccinations or proof of immunity to enroll at the University.
 In addition, CSD requires all students to have an annual TB Test.
-Please keep record of your results; you will be required to submit them to CSD in August.
-It is also recommended that you have a Hepatitis B vaccination.
-If you decide to get this vaccination, please take into consideration that the vaccine requires a series of three shots spaced out over several months.
-So, if you will not be able to make it home to your doctor for each shot of the series, you may choose to get the vaccination in Memphis.
+Please keep record of your results; you will be required to submit them to CSD via your Typhon profile.
+You must also have a Hepatitis B vaccination.
+If you have not already had the Hepatitis B vaccination, please take into consideration that the vaccine requires a series of three shots spaced out over several months.
+We also strongly recommend that students complete the COVID vaccination series and have an annual flu shot in the Fall.
 All of these shots can be done in Memphis and at the UofM.
 See the Student Health Center for more information.

 Will I have 24-hour access to the building?